-Internet giant Amazon.co.uk may be facing a tax investigation by HM Revenue & Customs after allegedly avoiding corporation tax in 2010 and 2011 . . .
+Internet giant Amazon.co.uk may be facing an investigation by HM Revenue & Customs after allegedly avoiding corporation tax in 2010 and 2011 . . .

-UK Tax authorities are alleged to launch a tax investigation into retail giant Amazon’s tax affairs amidst fears that the multi-national company has avoided paying full corporation tax on any of their profits.
+UK Tax authorities are alleged to launch a tax enquiry into retail giant Amazon’s tax affairs amidst fears that the multi-national company has avoided paying full corporation tax on any of their profits.

 Amazon’s latest accounts allegedly reveal that no corporation tax was paid at all in 2010 or 2011 to the British Government.